Temple University: School of Social Work

 Temple's School of Social Work, part of the College of Public Health, offers full-time, part-time and online programs.
-It had an enrollment of more than 600 students in Fall 2017.
+It had an enrollment of more than 600 students in the fall of 2017.
 The School of Social Work is housed in the Ritter Annex.

 School of Sport, Tourism, and Hospitality Management

 Established in 1998, the School of Sport, Tourism and Hospitality Management (STHM) is the largest provider of talent for the sport, recreation, entertainment, event, tourism and hospitality industries in the greater Philadelphia region.
 Before STHM's founding, Temple began offering programs in its fields since 1908.
 The school houses the Sport Industry Research Center and the U.S.–Asia Center for Tourism & Hospitality Research.
 In 2024, three new undergraduate degree programs were offered: Bachelor of Science in Sport and Entertainment Management, Bachelor of Science in Tourism, Hospitality and Event Management and Bachelor of Science in Multidisciplinary Studies in Sport, Tourism, Hospitality and Event Management.
 The School of Sport, Tourism, and Hospitality Management is housed in Speakman Hall.